-Sciatica normally only affects one side of the lower leg.
-Many times it also affects the lower back and the intensity can be severe and very debilitating.
-JOI Rehab has a dedicated spine center with specially trained spinal clinicians that have a vast array of rehab options.
-First, laser and massage can help calm down the acute pain.
-Next, when the pain is controlled, advancement with functional mobilization and core strengthening will be implemented.
-The final phase will be to teach you an effective home program to manage on your own.
+Sciatica normally only affects one leg.
+Many times it starts in the low back and can be severe and very debilitating.
+JOI Rehab has a dedicated spine center with specially trained spinal clinicians that offer effective rehab options.
+First, laser and massage can help ease the acute pain.
+Next, when the pain is controlled, advancement with functional mobilization and core strengthening is implemented.
+The final phase is learning an effective home program to manage on your own.

 JOI Physical Therapy Treatments For Low Back Pain

-If you want to learn more about low back pain, go to: https://www.joionline.net/trending/content/low-back-pain
+If you want to learn more about low back pain, Click HERE.

 Written By: Ehren Allen, Certified Manual Therapist/Physical Therapist

 Book an Appointment with The Jacksonville Orthopaedic Institute Today!

 JOI Physicians continue to offer online new patient appointments.
 This is another option to make it more convenient to make new patient appointments with less phone hold times.
 Follow the link below to select your JOI MD and schedule online.

 You can still call 904-JOI-2000 to make new patient JOI Physician Appointments if that is your preference.

 To make appointments with JOI Rehab, please call 904-858-7045.